venethia/nwa/README.md

 To start the app in background: <code>sudo nohup python3 app.py &</code>

+Then open your browser: http://<serverip>:5000

-A file log.txt will be generated.
+A file log.txt will be (re)generated after every scan.

 <h2> How to use the app</h2>